 From the British West Indies, he was a servant boy for actor George Frederick Cooke and learned to imitate his actions and attitude.
-He was a principal actor in and co-founder of William Alexander Brown's African Grove theatre in New York City.
+He was a principal actor and co-founder of William Alexander Brown's African Grove Theatre in New York City.

-After the closure of the theatre, he began to tour performing excerpts from plays; historian Shane White suggests that he may have been "the best-known black New Yorker" around 1831.
-He also visited the United Kingdom and apparently performed in Liverpool, although documentary evidence of this is limited.
+After the theatre's closure, he began to tour performing excerpts from plays; historian Shane White suggests that he may have been "the best-known black New Yorker" around 1831.
+He also visited the United Kingdom and performed in Liverpool, although documentary evidence is limited.

-His career seemed to have entered into a decline by and after 1834 when he was imprisoned for larceny.
+His career seemed to have declined by and after 1834, when he was imprisoned for larceny.
 George Thompson, who has researched the history of the theatre, concluded that James Hewlett died in 1836.